mickymacirl/CI-P4-ICSB/TESTING.md

 Expected:

-The comment is successfully posted on the post, after the post approval of published.
+A message at the bottom of the scren says, "Thank you for Commenting!
+Please wait for approval?"
+The comment is successfully posted on the post, after the post approval of published

 Actual:

-The comment is successfully posted on the post
+The comment is successfully posted on the post with the message at the bottom of the screen

 <hr>